fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 There are three remaining traceback choices that we haven’t covered so far.

-pytest--tb=long will show you the most exhaustive, informative traceback possi-
+pytest --tb=long will show you the most exhaustive, informative traceback possi-

-ble. pytest--tb=auto will show you the long version for the first and last trace-
+ble. pytest --tb=auto will show you the long version for the first and last trace-

 backs, if you have multiple failures.
-This is the default behavior. pytest--tb=native
+This is the default behavior. pytest --tb=native

 will show you the standard library traceback without any extra information.